ryancampbell514/HeatSmoothing/README.md

 ```
 python certify.py --data-dir 'WHERE THE DATA IS STORED' --model-dir 'MODEL DIRECTORY' --pth-name 'MODEL PATH.pth.tar' --is-cohen
 ```
-Using the resulting .pkl dataframes, make the certification plot using the code provided in the notebook `figs/cert_plots.ipynb`.
+Using the resulting .pkl dataframes, make the certification plot (Figure 3(a)) using the code provided in the notebook `figs/cert_plots.ipynb`.

 #### Attacking